 The two qualities that set top-rated drivers apart are transparency and punctuality.
 To guarantee customer satisfaction, you need to provide proper route-planning, accurate estimates, and additional services such as location-sharing that put their minds at ease.

 Tracking your location in real-time is essential to your customers’ satisfaction.
-They want to make sure that you will be able to meet the agreed-upon deadline, and also have some insight into the route you’re taking.
-Location-sharing is also important for you; should you run into any issues on the road, it provides you with a valid justification for potential delays.
-Depending on the device you’re using, there are several ways to share your real-time location with a customer:
+They want to make sure that you will be able to meet the agreed-upon deadline, and they'd also like some insight into the route you’re taking.
+Location-sharing is also important for you.
+Should you run into any issues on the road, it provides you with a valid justification for potential delays.
+Depending on the device you’re using, there are several ways to share your real-time location with a customer.